realnitinworks/Portfolio/README.md

 The first thing which I did was to create a repository on Github.
 Then I created a [Project](https://github.com/realnitinworks/portfolio/projects) on the repository and started listing down all the features (in Kanban style) I needed for my web application.
 This gave me a clear idea of my target.
 Slowly but surely I knocked down and completed one task after another.

 Many a time I did not know how to tackle a task at first.
-But I stayed long with the problem with losing focus.
+But I stayed long with the problem without losing focus.
 I struggled with the problem, kept searching for the answer until I found it.

 Before this project, I had experience with `Django` and `Flask`.
 However, I wanted to get serious with at least one of these.
 I decided to go with Django.
 But it does matter.
 It is just my personal preference.
 In the past, I used to get bogged down by the UI design.
 That is where a framework like `Bootstrap` helped me to get started without getting lost in the frontend.